Students protest outside Victoria Memorial as BJP MP addresses

 "Well, it is a literary meet.
 And we discussed books, we discussed my book.
 We had an academic discussion.
 I don't know why (some) people should find objection to it," Dasgupta said.
 He said Kolkata remains a very good place for talks, and "despite attempts by some others (to thwart the event), it went off peacefully.

 Asked if he would like to have a dialogue with the protestors, Dasgupta said, "My ideas are an open book.
 I write about them on a daily basis.
 Some of these ideas have come up in books.
 I am willing to have a discussion with civility."
 Asked to comment on the slogans of students that "a fascist like Swapan Dasgupta should not be invited to such festivals," the journalist-MP said, "If they want a political debate there is a proper way."
-The BJP lawmaker faced similar protests by Left-wing students on January 8 at the Visva-Bharati university where he went to deliver a lecture on the CAA..
+The BJP lawmaker faced similar protests by Left-wing students on January 8 at the Visva-Bharati university where he went to deliver a lecture on the CAA.
+Earlier during his address, Dasgupta claimed that one big casualty on Indian history by the Left is that they removed its narrative part and made it undigestible.

+Pointing out he was making the observation not as a historian but as a reader and follower of history, he said, "More than rewriting history, (one should) make history popular and accessible."
+Dasgupta said while in pre-Independence time, words like 'Bharat Mata' and 'Vandemataram' had met with objections from some quarters due to nationalist reasons, "suddenly this objection was resurrected in the 80s."
+PTI SUS SOM NN NN NN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)